jellyfin/jellyfin.org/docs/general/post-install/networking/2_tailscale.md

 # Tailscale

 [Tailscale](https://tailscale.com) is a VPN based on Wireguard which offers easy configuration and high performance.
-It provides an effective alternative in situations where opening ports is undesirable or not feasible, such as when the network is behind a carrier-grade NAT (CGNAT).
+It provides an effective alternative in situations where opening ports is undesirable or not feasible, such as when the network is behind a carrier-grade NAT (CGNAT), or if your ISP blocks incoming traffic on certain ports.

 ## Prerequisites